 Shadow year policy documents

-Our decisions are supported by recommendations from the agents we appointed to pilot these incentives in 2018-19, and the stakeholder representations from the C-MeX and D-MeX working groups and sub-groups.
-Further information about the pilot can be found on this page.
+Our decisions were supported by recommendations from the survey agent we appointed to pilot these incentives in 2018-19 (read more information about the pilot year study) and stakeholder views from the C-MeX and D-MeX working groups and sub-groups (read more information about our stakeholder engagement).

-- Working group slides published as part of the final methodology
+- Working group slides published as part of the PR19 methodology

 - Appendix 2 of the draft methodology on outcomes